Category Archives: Food and Drink

-The food and drink industry is never short of trends whether that’s the rise of craft gin, Filipino food or meatless meat.
+The food and drink industry is never short of trends whether that’s the rise of craft vodka, Filipino food or meatless meat.
 Get ahead by discovering them early and leverage them in your video content to create a buzz around your brand.
 Could you create your own recipe videos for TikTok?
 Short adverts for Facebook?
-Or some “how to” videos for YouTube?
+Or some how-to videos for YouTube?

-If you are looking for video production support for your summer marketing campaigns then do drop us a line – we’d love to help.
+If you are looking for a video production company in London for your summer marketing campaigns, drop us a line – we’d love to help.

 Summer is a really important time for many FMCG brands – it’s a happy time filled with a lot of fun and excitement, good weather, holidays and late night sunsets, and is therefore a massive selling point for both businesses and consumers.
 Some brands depend solely on their summer campaigns and will spend the whole year working towards the months of July, August and September, where they release new products, run promotions and do big advertising online and out of home.
 For food and drink brands especially summer is a massive highlight of the year, it’s when all of the big food shows roll around like Taste and Lunch, and when consumers are more eager to be out and about, which unsurprisingly means they eat on-the-go a lot more.
 In fact, consumers are prepared to spend more on things like food in the summer because they spend more time outside and last year we saw a 5% rise in consumer spending during the summer holidays (Barclays).
 Because of that, the months of “summer” are some of the best times to be making video content and getting your brand as much attention and exposure as you possibly can, so that when your customers are out and about, they will spend their extra cash on your products.